shubhamdhamal/awesome-ai-dev-platform-opensource/README.md

 AIxBlock is the first on-chain, open-source, comprehensive AI development platform designed to enable AI developers and businesses to:
 - **Develop and Productize AI Models** effortlessly and cost-effectively.
 - Access **Decentralized Marketplaces** of compute resources, datasets, pre-trained models, and labelers, saving up to 90% on costs.
+- Build and monetize **Multi-AI Agent Teams**: Create AI teams where each agent has specific roles, tools, and goals, working together to automate any workflows, bringing unprecedented efficiency and scalability to your operations.
 - Maintain **Full Privacy Control** with seamless self-hosting capabilities.

 ---

 ## 🌟 Features

   - **End-to-End AI Development Lifecycle**: From data crawling, labeling, training, real-time demos, to deployment.
-- - **Supports a Diversity of AI Models and a wide range of data formats**: The platform is highly versatile and supports a wide range of model types, including: CV, ASR, NLP, LLM, Generative AI.
+  - **Supports a Diversity of AI Models and a wide range of data formats**: The platform is highly versatile and supports a wide range of model types, including: CV, ASR, NLP, LLM, Generative AI.
+  - **Multi-AI Agent Infrastructure**: Build AI teams where each agent has specific roles, tools, and goals.
+These agents work together seamlessly to automate complex workflows, enabling businesses to streamline operations with efficiency and flexibility.
   - **Flexibly Customizable**: AIxBlock allows users to tailor workflows and features to meet their unique requirements.
   - **Decentralized Marketplaces**:
   - Globally distributed, high-end, and on-demand GPU resources.
   - Diverse, high-quality decentralized datasets (*coming soon*).
-  -     - This Decentralized Dataset Pool is A rich collection of data types, including but not limited to:
+  -     This Decentralized Dataset Pool is A rich collection of data types, including but not limited to:
               - Thousands of real-world call center audio datasets in multiple languages and accents across various domains and industries (redacted for PII and PHI).
               - Doctor-patient conversations in English (redacted for sensitive information).
               - Real-world medical dictation audio in English.